Blockternship/take-off/README.md

 # The Swag Bag 💰
-- A collective bag of 20 ETH granted to the winning teams/projects.
+- 20 ETH granted to the winning teams/projects.
+- 15 ETH in bounties that will be assigned as project make progress.
 - A full page write up about the winning project posted in the community blog.
 - An invitation to the next Giveth Summit in an exotic but yet undetermined location.